janrg/MeeusSunMoon/README.md

 The algorithms themselves use many higher-order corrections in order to achieve a high degree of accuracy.
-To ensure a correct implementation, I have compared over 17,000 times across 16 locations spanning extremes of latitude and longitude to outside sources such as the US Naval Observatory and found that 97% agreed to the minute, with the rest deviating by at most one minute.
-The only exception to this are locations experiencing polar night or midnight sun (i.e. within the polar circles) for which - for the days immediately preceding and following periods of polar night or midnight sun - the discrepancy can be larger.
+To ensure a correct implementation, I have compared over 50,000 times across 16 locations spanning extremes of latitude and longitude to outside sources such as the US Naval Observatory and timeanddate.comand found that almost 98% agreed to the minute, with almost the entire rest deviating by at most one minute.
+The only exception to this are days immediately preceeding or following periods for which the given event does not occur, where the discrepancy can be larger.
+For sunrise and sunset, this only affects regions within the polar circles which experience polar night and midnight sun.

 `test/index.html` can be run to verify this if you downloaded the entire repository.
-When `maxError` (maximum deviation in minutes for the test to pass) in `test/tests.js` is set to 0, about 3% of the tests will fail.
+When `maxError` (maximum deviation in minutes for the test to pass) in `test/tests.js` is set to 0, about 2% of the tests will fail.
 When set to 1, all will pass.
-(For the test locations in northern and southern extremes, a few dates just before and just after periods of polar night or midnight sun aren't tested, as the accuracy is known to suffer there.)
+(Some times which fall under the exception above have been excluded from testing, they are listed as empty strings in `referenceTimes.js`.)

 Tests can also be run in the console via `npm run node-test`.

 ## Changelog

+### 2.1.0

+Added functions for civil, nautical, and astronomical dawn and dusk.

 ### 2.0.0